Trendyol/cbef/README.md

 ## Quickstart

 ### Local
-> Precompiled cbef for all arch types is available in the [releases](https://github.com/trendyol/cbef/releases) page.
+> Note: Precompiled cbef for all arch types is available in the [releases](https://github.com/trendyol/cbef/releases) page.

 Clone the `cbef` repository from the given GitHub URL
 ```bash